scarv/hydra/README.md

 ![Architecture Diagram](docs/architecture.png)

 The Repo. contains the source code of a framework to implement the HYDRA system and evaluate its supporting modes.
+We presented this work in [1].

 ## Organisation